pfirsich/joml/README.md

 There are additional reasons not to do it though.
 A conversion to YAML/JSON is not possible anymore and a bit like [HCL](https://github.com/hashicorp/hcl) some should probably be devised for converting (maybe not though?).
 But that makes the change bigger than I intially thought.

-Also some details have to sorted out, like when to terminate an annotation.
+Also some details have to be sorted out, like when to terminate an annotation.
 One could say "until the first closing parenthesis", but that has weird error behaviour.
 For example when you forget a closing paren:
 ```yaml
 a: (a: 1, b: 2 true
 b: false